-Exams may be boring, they may fill you with dread, but the fact is, you're at uni and they have to be done (sorry!!)
+Exams might be stressful and even fill you with dread, but the fact is, unfortunately, they have to happen...

-Studying in one long session isn't productive.
-Aim to work for between 60-90 minutes, then break for 30.
-It'll help you remember more of what you're studying, and will give your brain a rest while you do your own thing - making it seem less of a chore!
+- Take breaks: Studying in one long session isn't productive.
+Aim to work for 60-90 minutes, then break for half an hour.
+It'll help you remember your notes, and make it seem like less of a chore.

-You might not work best in groups, but if you have any free time, discussion with course-mates can test what you really know (and check you've gone over everything)!
+- A helping hand: You might not work best in groups, but if you have any free time, discussion with course-mates can test what you really know.
+It'll check you've gone over everything too.